Connector for Connector API

 Next steps

 Once the connection has been fully configured, it can be integrated into applications with an external data group.
-A guide is available here.
+You can find instructions here.